Macrurido/simodiff/README.md

 and b2.
 Enter the new value for b1 and press Enter, then do the same for b2.

-If you accidentally press Enter without entering a number, the default return value will be NA.
+If you accidentally press Enter, a warning pop-up will appear, informing you to enter a numerical value.

+> ***WARNING:*** The `glad_in()` function must be executed in the
+> console; when run from RMarkdown, the prompt appears, but the figure
+> does not.

 `nllb()` The function calculates the negative log-likelihood for a binomial distribution of residuals.